Hiring Procedure/Background Investigation Procedure

 A. Criminal Investigation and Records – All Positions

 Limestone University requires Criminal Background Investigations (CBI) to be performed on all newly hired full-time employees.
 Individuals who have been absent from the University for a period of 12 months may be subject to an additional CBI.
-Employees hired prior to the implementation of the Criminal Background Investigation procedure will be subject to a CBI if there is reasonable cause.
-Adjunct faculty who have not been previously employed by the University will also undergo a background investigation.
+Employees hired before implementing the Criminal Background Investigation procedure will be subject to a CBI if there is reasonable cause.
+Adjunct faculty not previously employed by the University will also undergo a background investigation.

 Upon determining that a position will be filled, Human Resources will determine which type of criminal background check to perform.
 The CBI may include a county and/or state criminal search, social security number trace and address verification, sex offender registry, and credit history check based on the job relevancy.
-The credit history check will be based on the job description which pre-determines whether money handling is relevant.
-During the advertisement of positions as well as during the interview process, all applicants will be informed of the Criminal Background Investigation procedure.
+The credit history check will be based on the job description, which pre-determines whether money handling is relevant.
+All applicants will be informed of the Criminal Background Investigation procedure during the advertisement of positions and during the interview process.

-A job offer will be extended to the selected candidate, contingent upon the results of the background investigation.
-There is the option to not extend the offer until the results of the background investigation have been received.
+A job offer will be extended to the selected candidate, contingent upon the background investigation results.
+There is the option not to extend the offer until the background investigation results have been received.
 This decision will be made based upon business necessity.
 If the results are satisfactory, the job offer will stand.
 If the results reflect issues of concern, the job offer may be rescinded.

-In the event that the results of the CBI adversely impact the applicant for employment, the applicant will be given the opportunity to refute the results.
+If the results of the CBI adversely impact the applicant for employment, the applicant will be allowed to refute the results.

-Convictions revealed in the employment process and any additional convictions which may exist on the criminal record, will be reviewed by the Vice President of the hiring division and the Director of Human Resources.
-Upon reviewing this information, there may be cause for disqualification or the rescinding of a job offer based upon the following:
+Convictions revealed in the employment process and any additional convictions which may exist on the criminal record will be reviewed by the Vice President of the hiring division and the Director of Human Resources.
+Upon reviewing this information, there may be cause for disqualification or the rescinding of a job offer based on the following:

 • Length of time since the conviction(s)